andoxl/ttlock/ttlock-hass-integration/README.md

 gateway_debug: false        # Verbose gateway logs
 ```

-> 💡 The MQTT broker is configured automatically if the **Mosquitto** add-on is installed in Home Assistant.
+> 💡 The MQTT broker needs to be configured manually.

 ---